FuelLabs/fuel-indexer/docs/src/for-contributors/index.md

 > Note: The following explanation is for demonstration purposes only.
 A production setup should use secure users, permissions, and passwords.

 On macOS systems, you can install PostgreSQL through Homebrew.
 If it isn't present on your system, you can install it according to the [instructions](https://brew.sh/).
-Once installed, you can add PostgreSQL to your system by running `brew install postgresql`.
+Once installed, you can add PostgreSQL to your system by running `brew install postgresql@15`.
 You can then start the service through `brew services start postgresql`.
 You'll need to create a database for your indexed data, which you can do by running `createdb [DATABASE_NAME]`.
 You may also need to create the `postgres` role; you can do so by running `createuser -s postgres`.

 For Linux-based systems, the installation process is similar.
 First, you should install PostgreSQL according to your distribution's instructions.
 Once installed, there should be a new `postgres` user account; you can switch to that account by running `sudo -i -u postgres`.
 After you have switched accounts, you may need to create a `postgres` database role by running `createuser --interactive`.
 You will be asked a few questions; the name of the role should be `postgres` and you should elect for the new role to be a superuser.
 Finally, you can create a database by running `createdb [DATABASE_NAME]`.